trigaut/ten-poker/README.md

 ![screenshot](https://i.imgur.com/lO9B6dB.png)

+# Server

-To run the app locally carry out the following steps.
+To run the server locally carry out the following steps.

 System dependencies you need are nodejs, ghc, stack, docker and libpq (c bindings to postgres)